 The statues are unadvertised, which only adds to your initial shock when they loom into view.
 A few stand in a parking lot of an otherwise ordinary street.
 The parking lot belongs to the former office of the dentist who built the statues, Ken Fox.

 Fox began raising his statues in the late '60s, as a political statement.
-For the first few years the town was against him, even rerouting its school busses out of eyesight.
+For the first few years the town was against him, even rerouting its school buses out of eyesight.
 Tempers have since cooled, and now a 45-ton gold miner by Fox stands in Old Town Auburn, commissioned and paid for by its citizens.

 The other outlying statue is Fox's "Chinese Coolie," an old Asian man in a conical hat pushing a wheelbarrow.
 It was moved from Fox's parking lot in 1989 to the other side of I-80 at the old train station and Chamber of Commerce building.